 429is received, exponentially increase the wait period until normal function resumes

-Responses to API requests will always include the following three headers:
+Responses to API requests will always include the following three headers that should be utilized to limit your outbound requests:

 |The rate limit for this resource path, measured in requests.|